d-bharadwaj/d-bharadwaj.github.io/content/pages/home.md

 # talks: true # includes latest talkss
 ---

 Hello!
-I'm a 1st year PhD student in CSE at the University of Michigan, advised by [Dr. Gokul Ravi](https://gsravi.engin.umich.edu/).
+I'm a 1st year PhD student in CSE @ University of Michigan, advised by [Dr. Gokul Ravi](https://gsravi.engin.umich.edu/).
 My research focus in Quantum Computing and High-Performance Computing (HPC), seeks to advance practical quantum advantage through the integration of these technologies.
 I'm also a 2024 [MICDE](https://micde.umich.edu/) graduate fellow.

 <style>